Clockwork-Critter/Critter-Corner/content/worldbeast pages/orgin-and-rules.md

 weight = 2
 +++
 ## Cosmology
 Before the beginning, there was nothing.
 In the very center of nothing, was everything.
 Everything opened its singular eye and beheld its opposite.
-It was a mighty creature and within itself it contained every variation of every single possible moment, all at once.
+It was a mighty creature and within itself, it contained every variation of every single possible moment, all at once.
 It was the mighty Worldbeast.
-But after aeons of staring into the nothingness, its eye became bloodshot and the first crimson flower of madness began to bloom.
-In its fury eternity clawed at itself, finally tearing its eye asunder and fashioning the first god out of its most desperate wish, that it, and every creature would one day die.
+But after eons of staring into the nothingness, its eye became bloodshot and the first crimson flower of madness began to bloom.
+In its fury eternity clawed at itself, finally tearing its eye asunder and fashioning the first god out of its most desperate wish, that it and every creature would one day die.
 The first god, the god of death took pity and struck, ending the life of the worldbeast.
 The nothing seeped into the gash in the corpse and ate every continuum except one.
 Thus it became that reality collapsed into a singular existence, moving forward an instant at a time.

 Over the centuries life evolved.
 As souls went through countless animalistic lives, they began to become sentient, and when they were severed from their forms they would cycle anew to the next form.
 But this was not without consequence, for a soul cast asunder will always seek the strongest source of power, and no power in all the lands can equal that of the discarded iris of the worldbeast, known as the iris of eternity.
 As the souls of the many races began to flow through the iris they left groves in the shape of their greatest feelings.
 Their fear, their hopes, and their desires.
 The weight of their narratives.
 Thus it became so that the godhead was formed, creating a pantheon of creatures embodying the strongest passions of the living.
 Each one of these creatures, termed gods, devils, and fae possess the infinite power of the iris, but can only act in accordance with the stories and ideas that spawned them.